fact-project/photon_stream/README.md

     +--------+--------+--------+--------+     +--------+--------+
     |      CHID 0     |      CHID 1     | ... |      CHID N-1   |
     +--------+--------+--------+--------+     +--------+--------+
-    A list of CHIDS of saturated pixels
+    A list of CHIDs of saturated pixels

 ## Integration into existing air shower reconstruction software